cloudnative-pg/cloudnative-pg/docs/src/kubernetes_upgrade.md

     Don't be afraid: it refers to another volume internally used by the operator - not the PostgreSQL data directory.

+!!!
+Important
+    `PodDisruptionBudget` management is can be disabled by setting the `.spec.enablePDB` field to `false`.
+In that case, the operator won't create `PodDisruptionBudgets` and will delete them if they were previously created.

 ## Single instance clusters with `reusePVC` set to `false`

 !!!
 Important